Security Settings

 • Enforced and reporting: The browser will restrict the content and will report any content that has been blocked.

-• Reporting, no enforcing: The browser will not restrict the content but will report any content that violate the policy.
+• Reporting, no enforcing: The browser will not restrict the content but will report any content that violates the policy.

-For the reporting to work, a report url should be specified that can receive the browser’s reports and display them in a useful way.
+For the reporting to work, you should specify a report URL that can receive the browser’s reports and display them in a useful way.
 An example of a free service that provides this is report-uri.com

-With CSP, we can also prevent other websites to embed the Liquit Workspace.
+With CSP, you can also prevent other websites to embed the Liquit Workspace.
 You can specify trusted websites who can embed Liquit Workspace.

 Cross-Origin Resource Sharing

 With CORS you can limit the number of sources that can access the Liquit REST API.
-It's recommended to restrict who can authenticate against Liquit.
+It's recommended to restrict who can authenticate against Liquit Workspace.
 Only allow trusted sources, for example Microsoft Teams if you wish to use the Liquit Teams Application.

 Was this article helpful?